-In this article, we explain how and why to build an MVP while avoiding common mistakes.
+In this article, we explain how and why to build an MVP, how to do this fast and efficiently, and how to avoid common mistakes.

 The term “MVP” was created in 2001 by Frank Robinson, Steve Blank, and Eric Ries.